Nchetana24/nchetana_Tell-Stories-with-Data/critique-by-design.md

 3. The third plot: India Dominates: Home to the World's Largest Solar Power Capacity (2021) <br>
 - Viewers found this visualization very easy to understand and said it conveyed the information effectively.
 They suggested no changes were needed.

 ## Step five: build the solution

 _Include and describe your final solution here.
 It's also a good idea to summarize your thoughts on the process overall.
-When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._
+When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._ <br>

 So I improved my plot as followed: <br>
 1. I removed the year from the 1st plot to reduce confusion. <br>